spdx/license-list-XML/DOCS/new-license-workflow.md

 ### Test locally

-When you send the pull request (below), our [CI/CD](https://en.wikipedia.org/wiki/CI/CD) tool [Travis](https://travis-ci.org/github/spdx/license-list-XML) will run all of the tests to make sure everything is OK.
+When you send the pull request (below), our [CI/CD](https://en.wikipedia.org/wiki/CI/CD) tool will run all of the tests to make sure everything is OK.
+However, often it's much faster to test things locally first.

-However, that can take quite a bit of time since it runs the tests for every single license in the list.
-If you make a mistake, you may be waiting a while to learn about it.
-Often it's much faster to test things locally first.
 There are three ways to do this:

 #### Use your browser to test the XML file